igrigorik/http-client-hints/draft.md

 - Boolean - indicated by the presence of the hint name.
 If the hint name is absent in the last message containing the client hint header field, it is considered false.
 - Numeric - value indicated by the digits after "=", up to the first non-digit character.
 If the hint does not have an argument, its value is assumed to be 0.

 Note that HTTP/1.1 allows headers with comma-separated values to be conveyed using multiple instances of the same header; as a result, the hints are collected from all instances of the CH header on the message in question before being considered complete.
+If the same hint is used more than once, then the last hint overrides all previous occurences, and the final ordering of unique hints is not significant.

 Pre-defined Hints